Allen-Wu/shiyuwu/_pages/teaching.md

 ## Teaching

+I am pretty passionate about knowledge sharing, and believe this is the best way to educate myself as well!

 * Graduate TA @ UT Austin:
     - CS388G Algorithms: Techniques & Theory - 2021 Spring
         - Oversaw the graduate-level algorithm course with topics in algorithm design and analysis.
 Topics include amortized analysis, fibonacci heap, NP, and etc.